wicochandra/sublime-package-data/readme.md

 This is default sublime configuration used in Suitmedia

 # Installation

-Clone this repo to `<path-to-sublime-configuration>/Data`.
-Linux based the location is in `~/.config/sublime-text/Data`.
+1. Remove or backup `Data` Directory in sublime directory.
+Here are default sublime directory:
+    - For Unix: `~/.config/sublime-text/Data`
+    - For Windows: `<Installation Dir>/Data`
+1. In Sublime directory, clone this repo to `Data`
+1. Done

 # Package List

 - [All Autocomplete](https://github.com/alienhard/SublimeAllAutocomplete)
 - [Emmet](https://github.com/emmetio/emmet)